mcgnly/DeveloperDocumentation/relayrAPI/Introduction.md

 ### Scope Information in the Response Header

-Each API call is returned with two fields in its header:
+Each response to an API call includes two fields in its header:

-1. `x-accepted-oauth-scopes` - The expected permissions scope for the API call.
+1. **x-accepted-oauth-scopes** - The expected permissions scope for the API call.
-2. `x-oauth-scopes`	- The existing permissions scope the initiator of the call has.
+2. **x-oauth-scopes** - The existing permissions scope the initiator of the call has.

-**For Example: **
+**For Example:**

 	x-accepted-oauth-scopes →admin-device-info
 	x-oauth-scopes →compound scope access-own-user-info containing (read-user-info, write-user-info, admin-device-info, read-device-data)

-The header will list component-scopes as seen in the example above.

 ## HTTP Status Codes